rozek/node-red-openai-api/README.md

 ## Installation ##

+If not already done before, [install "reusable flows"](https://github.com/rozek/node-red-contrib-reusable-flows#installation) into your Node-RED server.

-To install these flows, simply open the Flow Editor of your Node-RED server and import the contents of file [OpenAI-API.json](./OpenAI-API.json) - best into a new workspace.
+Then, to install the flows from this repository, simply open the Flow Editor of your Node-RED server and import the contents of file [OpenAI-API.json](./OpenAI-API.json) - best into a new workspace.

 ### Note for Users of "node-red-within-express" ###